 I believe our world has become a battleground.
 Fear, distraction, and separation have become the catalysts of untold destruction within and without.
 We have all been pitted against each other, victims everyone!
 If you cannot presently see the deception, control and enslavement, I challenge you to consider this information with an open mind.

-The next generation of slave lives now; humanity is addicted to the great lie, visual and sound bites of media madness force us to insist freedom and democracy prevail.
-We have united in rebellion before, we will again.
+The next generation of slaves lives now; humanity is addicted to the great lie.
+Visual and sound bites of media madness force us to insist freedom and democracy prevail.
+We have united in rebellion before, and we will again.
 The first step every chronic user must take is to admit their addiction.
 Will you take this step with me?
 Are you prepared to label yourself a slave?
-Let me help you my brethren, let us be brave in the face of adversity.
-May you have the courage to awaken yourself and others to truth.
+Let's insist we be brave in the face of adversity.
+May you have the courage to awaken yourself and others to the truth.

 Before our journey commences, it is important to assess our present state of mind.
-Seldom do we touch base with our feelings and emotions relative to our unfolding reality.
-By example, when was the last time you pondered the impetus of poverty, violence, war, corporate greed, government wantonness.
+Seldom do we touch base with our feelings and emotions relative to our unfolding reality?
+For example, when was the last time you pondered the impetus of poverty, violence, war, corporate greed and generic government corruption?
 If, by chance, you inquisitively open yourself to the insanity of our world, you soon discover it becomes impossible to turn away.
-I remember my first visit into the rabbit hole.
-My wife had been unveiling all kinds of nasty darkness on the internet.
+I remember my first rabbit hole visit.
+My partner had been unveiling all kinds of nasty darkness on the internet.
 I would arrive home from work to find my dearest all worked up over yet another horrific injustice.
 Possibly, my reaction represented much the same feelings and emotions you currently struggle with.

 "This stuff is madness, it does matter to me, but what the hell am I to do about it?"

-Imagine this my brother and sister; I hold before you the same gift my wife bestowed upon me.
+Imagine I hold before you the same gift of an enlightening consciousness bestowed upon me.
 This gift I present is a jigsaw puzzle box of one thousand pieces.
-The title on the box, meant to be an eye grabber, reads "The Hidden World Of Slavery" a discretely placed, rather evocative, subtext suggests, "freedom is your choice..."
+The title on the box, meant to be an eye grabber, reads "The Hidden World Of Slavery" Discretely placed below the title is a rather evocative subtext suggesting, "Freedom is your choice..."

 When faced with adversity, I often think of Hamlet.
 My grade eleven English teacher forced us to memorize and analyse the thoughts and feelings of Shakespeare's Hamlet as he recounts what is arguably the single most famous soliloquy in recorded literature.
 Borne on the emotions of Hamlet's words is the constant reminder that we must face our oppressors, persevere in the search for truth and never succumb to tyranny.